 The disease derives its name from immunoglobulin A (IgA) deposits in a granular pattern in the mesangium (by immunofluorescence), a region of the renal glomerulus.
-The mesangium by light microscopy may be hypercellular and show greater deposition of extracellular matrix proteins.
+The mesangium by light microscopy may be hypercellular and show a more significant deposition of extracellular matrix proteins.

-Consequently, Henoch-Schönlein nephritis purpura has a higher frequency of glomerular staining for fibrin compared to immunoglobulin A nephropathy, but with a similar immunofluorescence profile.
+Consequently, Henoch-Schönlein nephritis purpura has a higher frequency of glomerular staining for fibrin than immunoglobulin A nephropathy but with a similar immunofluorescence profile.

-There is no clear and known explanation for the accumulation of immunoglobulin A. Exogenous antigens for immunoglobulin A have not been identified in the kidney, but this antigen may have been cleared before the disease manifests itself.
+There is no clear and known explanation for the accumulation of immunoglobulin A. Exogenous antigens for immunoglobulin A have not been identified in the kidney.
+Still, this antigen may have been cleared before the disease manifests itself.

 It has also been proposed that immunoglobulin A itself may be the antigen.
 A recently advanced theory focuses on abnormalities of the IgA1 molecule.

-IgA1 is one of two immunoglobulin subclasses (the other being IgD) that is O-glycosylated at various serine and threonine residues in a special proline-rich hinge region.
+IgA1 is one of two immunoglobulin subclasses (IgD) that is O-glycosylated at various serine and threonine residues in a particular proline-rich hinge region.

-A similar mechanism has been claimed to underlie Henoch-Schönlein purpura, a vasculitis that primarily affects children and can present with kidney involvement that is almost indistinguishable from immunoglobulin A nephritis.
+A similar mechanism has been claimed to underlie Henoch-Schönlein purpura.
+This vasculitis primarily affects children and can present with kidney involvement almost indistinguishable from immunoglobulin A nephritis.

-This strongly suggests that IgA1 degalactosylation is the result of an underlying phenomenon (abnormal mucosal antigen handling) and not the ultimate cause of immunoglobulin A nephropathy.
+This strongly suggests that IgA1 degalactosylation results from an underlying phenomenon (abnormal mucosal antigen handling) and is not the ultimate cause of immunoglobulin A nephropathy.